Chinese Kitchen God

 The Kitchen God is a lot like Santa Claus.
-Just as Santa keeps track of who has been "naughty and nice" in Western countries, the Kitchen God is the one who is responsible for this in China and other Asian countries.
+Just as Santa keeps track of who has been "naughty and nice" in Western countries, the Kitchen God is the one who is responsible for this in Asian countries.

 A print of the Kitchen God is watching, in fact, 24 hours a day, and his paper representative is hung in a small niche or cubby by the huge grass and stick fired stove in the kitchen, which is often a separate building right next to the house.

 What counts as "bad?"
-Who knows!
-But a family will take care of that ahead of time!
-Before the Kitchen God goes to report, they will seal his lips with sticky candy, honey, or just feed him lots of sweets, so he will forget what has happened and only say "sweet things" in his report.
+It is not so clear... but a family will take care of that ahead of time!
+Before the Kitchen God goes to report, they will "seal" his lips with sticky candy, honey, or just feed him lots of sweets, so he will forget what has happened and only say "sweet things" in his report.

 Can you bribe the Kitchen God?
 Is candy a bribe?
 Maybe.
 How about the carrots we leave for Rudolph the Reindeer and cookies we leave for Santa - are they a bribe?
 Hard to tell!
 At any rate, there is one more fun difference.
 Santa comes down the chimney, but the Kitchen God goes "up" the chimney, because on the day he reports to heaven, his paper image in the kitchen will be burned, and that is how his spirit is released so he can go on his journey to report to Heaven.
 Santa has his reindeer, and the Kitchen God rides a horse.

-The picture above is of the Kitchen God on his journey.
+The picture shows the Kitchen God on his journey.

 Where does the Kitchen God Live?